ErizDotDev/LearningNotes/dotnet-core-development/csharp/programming-concepts/classes-structs-records/members.md

     - Static constructor is called only one time
     - Static class remains in the memory for the lifetime of the application domain in which your program resides.

+- Instead of declaring static methods like this `Math.Max(value, 100);` you can instead declare a static using by declaring it like this instead: `using static System.Math` and then the code earlier will be able to use the Max method without declaring the Math namespace.
+- What this does is it retrieves all methods from the class Math.

 ### Static members

 - A non-static class can contain static members